Cai-Lab-at-University-of-Michigan/nGauge/tutorials/render_volumetric_blender/README.md

 **Versions that do *not* have OSL**
 - Binaries available from Ubuntu `apt` repository

+## Precreated Model
+I have uploaded a blender file `volume_render.blend` which has this turorial precreated inside of it.
+You will still need to change the file path in the OSL script to a slice-separated image (see below) before it works.

 ## Running this code
 1. Download the nTracer example image from our lab website (https://www.cai-lab.org/ntracer-tutorial).
     - This process should work with other images, but we recommend testing with a small image first, due to the computational complexity of the process.